Bitesize LatAm: Which country to visit in Latin America?

 Pros: enjoy Caribbean and Pacific cultures all in one country, INCREDIBLE wildlife (like, really insane), good tourism infrastructure in terms of tours offered, qualification of guides, private shuttles, etc.

 Cons: bar Bolivia, Costa Rica has the worst roads and public transport I’ve encountered (but I’ll let Bolivia off because, you know, hardly any money), and it’s truly infuriating.
 The country is expensive on Latin terms anyway, but large numbers of tourists from the US has led to high expectations for tipping from foreigners on top, even when pura vida got in the way of the service.
 Some parts can feel a little void of authentic culture.

 Must-sees in Costa Rica: rehabilitated animals at the Jaguar Rescue Centre in Puerto Viejo, bike rides to the beaches around Puerto Viejo, wild horses on Sámara beach, sloths anywhere and everywhere, ATV around the peninsula from Santa Teresa to Manzanillo.

 Pros: fairly similar weather all year round; main cities all have very distinct styles; landscapes are epic; US $ makes currency calculations easier!

 Cons: domestic tourism can make things crowded at weekends; some other countries request Yellow Fever Vaccination certificate if you’ve been to Ecuador, (even if you only stayed in urban areas) – not really a con as you’ll be protected but a slight inconvenience if it doesn’t apply to your route!
 It’s not the cheapest Latin country, but not as bad as people make out – $4 meals are still a thing.

-Pros: easy and cheap shuttle buses, decent standard of accommodation at low price; the Spanish spoken is slow due to it being a second language for many; there is enough tourism to make plenty of friends, but not so much that it’s overwhelming.
+Pros: easy and cheap shuttle buses, decent standard of accommodation at low prices; the Spanish spoken is slow due to it being a second language for many; there is enough tourism to make plenty of friends, but not so much that it’s overwhelming.

 Cons: you need to be careful of your surroundings on chicken buses and in Guatemala City, especially; strong WiFi can be difficult to find; keep up to date with volcano eruptions!